 engagement with tribes, state level stakeholders, and regional (local) stakeholders.
 Workstreams have been identified and are being used to break up the individual components of the strategy and to focus on the development of each component.
 The workstreams are: compile existing priorities and goals from existing information; assess capacity and readiness; prioritize restoration actions and geographies; establish SMART goals; develop a financial implementation plan; establish metrics and accountability.
 To complete the development of the 20-year strategy, the content that is developed in the individual workstreams will be weaved together to draft the final strategy.
 The strategy will be implemented and refined over the next 20-years through shared stewardship.

-This 60-minute webinar will provide an overview on the background of the 20-year landscape resiliency strategy, how it is being developed, and what the strategy aims to accomplish over the next 20-years.
-There will be a short Q&A at the end of the presentation.
-The presentation will be recorded and posted for those that are not able to attend.
+This webinar provided an overview on the background of the 20-year landscape resiliency strategy, how it is being developed, and what the strategy aims to accomplish over the next 20-years.

 Oregon's 20-year strategic plan, as outlined in Senate Bill (SB) 762 and a Memorandum of Understanding (MOU) on Shared Stewardship, will be used to prioritize restoration actions and geographies to reduce the risk of catastrophic wildfires and will be used to direct federal, state, and private investments.
 Combined with a functioning governance structure and engagement with tribes, stakeholders, and local collaboratives and partnerships, state and federal agencies will advance and support implementation of shared priorities and coordinated investments to achieve a shared vision of healthy and resilient landscapes.